temporalio/helm-charts/README.md

 ~/temporal-helm$ kubectl create configmap ca --from-file=/opt/ca.crt
 ```

-After that, you can set the mTLS configuration in your deployment like this example:
+After that, you can set the mTLS configuration in your deployment like [the example: ](values/values.mtls.yaml)

+mTLS configuration can be configured globally or independently for internode or frontend.

+By default both will be activated, secure by design, always. (can be disabled unitary)

 Be sure to set the right configMaps names and the SERVER_NAME variables
 ```bash
 ~/temporal-helm$ helm install -f values/values.mtls.yaml temporaltest . --timeout 900s